 Library and Archives Canada.

-Also commemorated on the Minera War Memorial.
+Francis Dann is also commemorated on the Minera War Memorial.